radareorg/radare2-book/src/crackmes/avatao/01-reverse4/main.md

 ![main bb-0c63](img/main/bb-0c63.png)

 We can see that the program reads a word (2 bytes) into the local variable named *local_10_6*, and than compares it to 0xbb8.
-Thats 3000 in decimal:
+That's 3000 in decimal:

 ```
 [0x00400c63]> ?
 0xbb8